The Count of Monte Cristo (2024 TV series): Production

 According to Élisabeth d'Arvieu, head of Mediawan Pictures, the project was initiated by Palomar, the Italian production company of the Mediawan group, and then turned to its French subsidiary DEMD Productions to make a French-Italian co-production.
-The series fits into the company's DNA because it is based on an emblematic and world-renowned European subject and brings together a prestigious cast.
-It also states:
+Speaking of Bille August's involvement, she said that they had striven to give the series a cinematic appeal, as reflected both in the budget and by the recruitment of such a director with both the Palme d'Or and the Oscar victories to his name.